loreanvictor/tmplr/README.md

 <br/>

+> [!TIP]
-> 👉 Recipe arguments are evaluated lazily.
+> Recipe arguments are evaluated lazily.
 If a prompt is passed as an argument, the user will be prompted the first time the argument is accessed, not when the recipe is called.

 <br/>